-For contributions of noncash property valued at more than \$5,000 (\$10,000 for privately-held stock), a donor must obtain a qualified appraisal of the donated property from a qualified appraiser and complete a qualified appraisal summary (Section B of Form 8283) and have the summary signed by the appraiser and a church representative.
-The completed Form 8283 is then included with Form 1040 on which the charitable contribution deduction is claimed.
-The appraisal must be enclosed for contributions of property (other than inventory and publicly traded securities) in excess of \$500,000.
+For contributions of noncash property valued at more than \$5,000 (\$10,000 for privately held stock), a donor must obtain a qualified appraisal of the donated property from a qualified appraiser and complete Section B of Form 8283.
+The form includes sections to be signed by the appraiser and a church representative.
+The completed Form 8283 is then included with the Form 1040 on which the charitable contribution deduction is claimed.
+The appraisal must be attached to Form 1040 for contributions of property (other than inventory and publicly traded securities) in excess of \$500,000.

-KEY POINT.
-The IRS considers contributions of cryptocurrency to be contributions of property.
+KEY POINT: The IRS considers contributions of cryptocurrency to be contributions of property.
 Therefore, any documentation requirements applicable to noncash contributions are applicable to the donation of cryptocurrency.